 If you are facing foreclosure and all other options have been exhausted, try a deed-in-lieu of foreclosure.
 A deed-in-lieu of foreclosure means you surrender the house to the bank in exchange for the lender agreeing to cancel the remaining debt balance or to avoid foreclosure.

-The lender must approve you for the deed-in-lieu of foreclosure and you must have proof of financial hardships.
-Usually, lenders require proof of a loss of a job and similar financial mishaps plus a hardship letter.
-It would help if you are also facing foreclosure- meaning you have missed many payments and have no other alternatives, to qualify for a deed-in-lieu of foreclosure.
+The lender must approve you for the deed-in-lieu of foreclosure, and you must have proof of financial hardships.
+Usually, lenders require proof of a job loss or similar financial mishaps and a hardship letter.
+Facing the risk of foreclosure also helps justify your financial hardships.
+This means you missed many payments and have no alternative you qualify for other than a deed-in-lieu of foreclosure.

 More loan tips